User interviews《RORZE Lifescience, Inc.》Acquiring huge amounts of data and optimizing cell culture conditions.

 The less human intervention there is, the lower the chance of contamination will be.
 Semi-automation*1 realized by CellKeeper 48 Plus reduced the contamination rate by five orders of magnitude, from 2.7% to 0.5ppm.
 Regarding productivity, cell proliferation is a biological phenomenon.
 There is an upper limit to the speed, but it is greatly improved by mechanization*2 and automation*3 compared to manual work.

-*2 Mechanization: The entire protocol is performed by machines, but human judgement and manual work are applied as necessary.
+*1 Semi-automation: The protocol is performed by humans and machines in cooperation.*2 Mechanization: The entire protocol is performed by machines, but human judgement and manual work are applied as necessary.

 *3 Automation: The entire protocol is performed without human intervention.